 In addition to early coordination, and notification of proposed new development, OPR will work with the Military and local land use agencies and elected officials to incorporate provisions into city and county General Plans and implementing ordinances to establish project review and permitting procedures that foster land uses that are compatible with military operations.
 The program will also seek to balance and integrate California’s goals for renewable energy development and natural resources protection with the mission of the military in California and each local government’s specific land use priorities.

 SB 1462 (Kuehl, 2004) requires local governments to notify the military when projects are within military land use areas, or changes to the general plan may affect military land use areas.
+OPR has drafted a memo explaining SB 1462 and the notification process to all affected local governments.
 OPR has provided a memo explaining SB 1462 and the notification process to all affected local governments.
-The memo is available at: Military Land Use Compatibility Planning Requirements .Mapping
+The memo is available at: Military Land Use Compatibility Planning Requirements.Mapping

 These guidelines are the result of the passage of SB 1468 (Knight, 2002) and SB 1462 (Kuehl, 2004), which outlines the responsibilities of cities and counties regarding the military in the planning and land use decision-making process.